- Connector Diagrams

 - 3rd Party Apps

-HD PVR 2: your personal high definition video recorder!
+HD PVR 2 model 1512: your personal high definition video recorder!

-HD PVR 2 records video at up to 1080p from a satellite or cable TV set top box, a PC game system, Sony PlayStation® 3, Wii U or Microsoft Xbox® 360.
-HD PVR 2 can record from either HDMI (without HDCP protection) or Component Video at up to 1080p.
+HD PVR 2 comes with Hauppauge Capture.
+Record video at up to 1080p from a DVR or satellite or cable TV set top box or a video game console.
+HD PVR 2 can record from either HDMI (without HDCP protection), Component video (red/green/blue connectors on the back of your cable/satellite box) or composite video (the yellow connector on the back of your cable/satellite box).

 Amazing HD audio and video quality

-And with HD PVR 2’s S/PDIF optical audio input, your audio will be as amazing as the video!
+And with HD PVR 2 model 1512’s S/PDIF optical audio input, your audio will be as amazing as the video.
+If you have 5.1 channel AC3 audio from HDMI or optical S/PDIF, your recordings will have 5.1 channel AC-3 audio!

 Make your own HD movie library from cable or satellite TV

 Record your favorite cable or satellite TV programs in HD.
-Includes an IR blaster to control the channel changing on your set top box
+Use the included IR blaster to control the channel changing on your set top box

 Connect HD PVR to your satellite or cable TV set top box via the HD component cables (supplied).
 With the TV scheduler and IR blaster, HD PVR can change the channel on the set top box and record the selected program.
 Hauppauge’s TV Scheduler provides a easy way to schedule your TV recordings.
 Create a schedule of weekly or once only recordings, and HD PVR will record them automatically!
 Find your favorite movie, sports event or show, schedule it and let HD PVR 2 take over!